poseidon-framework/poseidon-schema/README.md

 This package contains a rather interesting set of samples relevant for the peopling of the Territory of Christmas Island in the Indian Ocean.
 We consider this especially relevant, because ...
 ```

-## The `CHANGELOG.txt` file
+## The `CHANGELOG.md` file

 Documentation of important changes in the history of a package.

 Example:

 ```
-V 1.2.0: Fixed a spelling mistake in the site name "Hosenacker"->"Rosenacker" V 1.1.1: Added mtDNA contamination estimation to .janno file V 1.1.0: The authors of @Gassenhauer_2021 made some previously restricted samples for their publication available later and we added them
+- V 1.2.0: Fixed a spelling mistake in the site name "Hosenacker"->"Rosenacker"
+- V 1.1.1: Added mtDNA contamination estimation to .janno file
+- V 1.1.0: The authors of @Gassenhauer_2021 made some previously restricted samples for their publication available later and we added them
-V 1.0.0: Creation of the package
+- V 1.0.0: Creation of the package
 ```

-## The Sequencing Source file
+## The `.ssf` file

 Poseidon 2.7.0 added an option to specify sequencing source data.
-This is a tab-separated table, much like the Janno file, but following a different schema, specified in the file `sequencingSourceFile_columns.tsv`.
-Note that the primary entities in this table are Sequencing entities (typically corresponding to DNA libraries or even multiple runs/lanes of the same library).
-The link to the Individuals listed in the Janno-file are made through a foreign-key relationship into `Poseidon_ID`.
+This is a tab-separated table, much like the `.janno` file, but following a different schema, specified in the file `ssf_columns.tsv`.

+Note that the primary entities in this table are sequencing entities (typically corresponding to DNA libraries or even multiple runs/lanes of the same library).
+The link to the Individuals listed in the `.janno`-file are made through a foreign-key relationship into `Poseidon_ID`.